lucocozz/Argus/docs/en/advanced/custom-validators.md

 # Custom Validators

-This guide explains how to create and use custom validators with cargs to implement specialized validation logic for command-line options.
+This guide explains how to create and use custom validators with argus to implement specialized validation logic for command-line options.

 ## Overview

 Validation is essential for ensuring that command-line inputs meet your application's requirements.
-While cargs provides built-in validators like `RANGE()` and `REGEX()`, custom validators allow you to implement application-specific validation logic.
+While argus provides built-in validators like `RANGE()` and `REGEX()`, custom validators allow you to implement application-specific validation logic.

 In this guide, you'll learn about: